sean2442/jquery.formslider/docs/INTEGRATION.md

 _Note:_ The classes like `headline` etc. are fully customizable.

 ### Initialize the formslider minimal
-Insert the following code into you html file:
+Insert the following code into a html file and open in browser:
 ```js
 <script>
 (function($){